Aswang: Historical accounts

 "The sixth was called silagan, whose office it was, if they saw anyone clothed in white, to tear out his liver and eat it, thus causing his death.
 This, like the preceding, was in the island of Catanduanes.
-Let no one, moreover, consider this a fable; because, in Calavan, they tore out in this way through the anus all the intestines of a Spanish notary, who was buried in Calilaya by father Fray Juan de Mérida.
+Moreover, no one should regard this as merely a fable, for in Calavan, the intestines of a Spanish notary were reportedly pulled out through the anus in this manner.
+He was later buried in Calilaya by Father Fray Juan de Mérida.

 The seventh was called manananggal, and his purpose was to show himself at night to many persons, without his head or entrails.
-In such wise the devil walked about and carried, or pretended to carry, his head to different places; and, in the morning, returned it to his body remaining, as before, alive.
-This seems to be a fable, although the natives affirm that they have seen it, because the devil probably caused them so to believe.
-This occurred in Catanduanes.
+According to the account, the devil was able to separate and carry his head to various places, or merely made it appear as though he had done so.
+By morning, he would return or reattach the head to his body, which remained alive and seemingly unharmed throughout the ordeal.
+This appears to be a fable, although the natives claim to have witnessed it, perhaps because they were led to believe it by the devil.
+This occurs in Catanduanes.

-The eighth they called osuang, which is equivalent to 'sorcerer;' they say that they have seen him fly, and that he murdered men and ate their flesh.
-This was among the Visayas Islands; among the Tagalos these did not exist."
+The eighth creature was referred to as the osuang, a term equivalent to “sorcerer.”
+According to the account, people claimed to have witnessed this being flying through the air, attacking and killing men, and consuming their flesh.
+This was found among the Visayan Islands, while such beliefs did not exist among the Tagalogs."